Contributions from Alan Grosbard and Kat Albrecht

 Take pictures of your pets.
 Store them digitally if you can (just shoot a roll and have it developed for $6 extra in floppy disk or cd rom form).
 It will shave hours off getting posters and mailers done if you ever need them.

 Update all your pet tags.
-Two telephone numbers with area code.
-At least one number that has an answering machine or voice mail.
+Two telephone numbers with area codes.
+At least one number has an answering machine or voice mail.
 Your street address including city and state.
 Too many cars and too much mobility these days.
 Your lost dog can be 30 miles away within 60 minutes, in the hands of a kind stranger who wants to return it.
 Make it easy.

 Try to read the information on the aluminum tag you bought at the engraving machine at the pet store.
 By now, most of it has worn away.
 It was not a good idea.